ctro/nodex/README.md

-# nodex
+# NodEx
-Node example app with tests, for testing CI
+An example Node application with some tests.